 Pursuant the law dated December 23, 2005, a 10 per cent withholding tax is levied as from January 1, 2006 on interest payments made by Luxembourg paying agents (defined in the same way as in the Directive) to or for the benefit of Luxembourg individual residents.
 Only interest accrued after July 1, 2005 falls within the scope of this withholding tax.
 Such withholding tax will be in full discharge of income tax if the beneficial owner is an individual acting in the course of the management of his/her private wealth.
-Luxembourg resident individuals acting in the course of the management of his/her private wealth.
-Luxembourg resident individuals acting in the course of the management of heir private wealth who are the beneficial owners of interest payments made by a paying agent established outside Luxembourg in a Member State of either the European Union or the European Economic Area, or in a jurisdiction having concluded an agreement with Luxembourg in connection with the Directive may also opt for the 10% withholding tax for interest accrued after December 31, 2007.
+Luxembourg resident individuals acting in the course of the management of their private wealth who are the beneficial owners of interest payments made by a paying agent established outside Luxembourg in a Member State of either the European Union or the European Economic Area, or in a jurisdiction having concluded an agreement with Luxembourg in connection with the Directive may also opt for the 10% withholding tax for interest accrued after December 31, 2007.